lgatto/TeachingMaterial/R/rprog.md

 The general `R` semantic is a *pass-by-value*: it is the value of a variable input, i.e. a copy that is manipulated and potentially modified in the functions itself.
-As such, an `R` function will never modify the global variables (unless explicitely specifed).
-This differs from other programming language that have a *pass-by-reference* semantic, where it is the actual variable that is passed as input to the function, and any manipulation and update of the variable is persisten after the function exits.
+As such, an `R` function will never modify the global variables (unless explicitly specified).
+This differs from other programming language that have a *pass-by-reference* semantic, where it is the actual variable that is passed as input to the function, and any manipulation and update of the variable is persistent after the function exits.

 The latter behaviour can be emulated in `R` by using `environments`.
 Indeed, `environments` are not copied and modified in